hapax/hapax.github.io/fun.md

     the practically minded;
   - [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)
   for the mathematically minded.
+- One of these days, I hope to go even further down the formalist rabbit hole and learn some [Homotopy Type Theory](https://homotopytypetheory.org/book/).

-A couple of minor projects:
+A couple of minor projects, polished enough to make available:

 - [*Genesim*](https://github.com/hapax/genesim).
 Simulate the
 distribution of genetic code around a family tree.